replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Updates [EKCO add-on](https://kurl.sh/docs/add-ons/ekco) version 0.28.3 to use HAProxy 2.9.0.

 ### Bug Fixes {#bug-fixes-v2023-12-14-0}
-* Fixes an issue where Kubernetes 1.27+ could prune the pause image being used, causing pods to fail.
+* Fixes an issue where Kubernetes 1.27 or later could prune the pause image being used, causing pods to fail.

 ## v2023.11.20-0